froatsnook/meteor-shopify/README.md

 ### Insecure Client
 If you are control of the browser environment, you can pass your `api_key` and `password/secret` in `options`, ignoring `options.keyset`.
 Be sure to set `options.insecure` to `true`, and use underscored method names like `API._getOrders` in order to make the calls via AJAX.

-If you call non-underscored methods, like `API.getOrders` on the client, requests will be proxied through the server using the Meteor Method `"__ShopifyCall"`.
+If you call non-underscored methods, like `API.getOrders` on the client, requests will be proxied through the server using the Meteor Method `"froatsnook:shopify/call"`.

 ## Client and Server APIs
 While the Server API is synchronous using `Fibers`, the client API is not.
 So each method needs an additional callback, with `err` and possible return value.